Lebanese Maronite Christians: History

 The cultural and linguistic heritage of the Lebanese people is a blend of both indigenous Phoenician elements and the foreign cultures that have come to rule the land and its people over the course of thousands of years.
 In a 2013 interview the lead investigator of the National Geographic Society's Genographic Project, Pierre Zalloua, pointed out that genetic variation preceded religious variation and divisions: "Lebanon already had well-differentiated communities with their own genetic peculiarities, but not significant differences, and religions came as layers of paint on top.
 There is no distinct pattern that shows that one community carries significantly more Phoenician than another."

+The Maronite population in Lebanon has a rich history.
+Its foundation can be traced back to early followers of Maron, who migrated from the region of Antioch to Mount Lebanon.
+Historically, Lebanese Maronites resided in remote mountain villages and were led by influential noble families.

-The followers of Jesus Christ first became known as "Christians" in the ancient Greek city of Antioch (Acts 11:26), and the city became a center for Christianity - especially after the destruction of Jerusalem in AD 70.
+The followers of Jesus Christ first became known as "Christians" in the ancient Greek city of Antioch (Acts 11:26), and the city became a center for Christianity – especially after the destruction of Jerusalem in AD 70.
 According to Catholic tradition, the first Bishop was Saint Peter before his travels to Rome.
 The third Bishop was the Apostolic Father Ignatius of Antioch.
 Antioch became one of the five original Patriarchates (the Pentarchy) after Constantine recognized Christianity.

 The Maronite Christianity derived its name and religious identity from Saint Maron whose followers migrated to the area of Mount Lebanon (present day Republic of Lebanon) from their previous location of residence around the area of Antioch (an ancient Greek city within present day Hatay Province, Turkey), establishing the nucleus of the Maronite Church.

 More specifically, Maron, a fourth-century monk and the contemporary and friend of St. John Chrysostom, left Antioch for the Orontes River to lead an ascetic life, following the traditions of Anthony the Great of the Desert and Pachomius.
 Many of his followers also lived a monastic lifestyle.
 Following the death of Maron in 410, his disciples built a monastery in his memory and formed the nucleus of the Maronite Church.

 The Maronites held fast to the beliefs of the Council of Chalcedon in 451.
 When the Monophysites of Antioch slew 350 monks, the Maronites sought refuge in the mountains of Lebanon.
 Correspondence concerning the event brought the Maronites papal and orthodox recognition, which was solidified by Pope Hormisdas (514–523) on February 10, 518.
 A monastery was built around the shrine of St. Maro (Marun) after the Council of Chalcedon.